 Business-IT integration challenges and solutions

-Most IT and business executives understand the importance of closely aligning their efforts, structuring their strategies, capabilities, resources, and management systems in order to support the broader goals and purpose of the enterprise.
+Most IT and business executives understand the importance of closely aligning their efforts and, structuring their strategies, capabilities, resources, and management systems in order to support the broader goals and purpose of the enterprise.

 However, many executives tend to focus too heavily on how their specific area aligns with the overall goals, without considering other critical parts of the organization.
 What truly matters is how to integrate every function—especially IT and its business counterparts—to achieve common objectives.

 Technology can help.
-Take it from the IT department of airline company Air Tahiti Nui, who, since implementing a robust enterprise-wide IT portfolio management tool, has shared a monthly dashboard of activities and projects with business leaders, boosting alignment and aligning IT projects with business strategy.
+Take it from the IT department of airline company Air Tahiti Nui, who, since implementing a robust enterprise-wide IT portfolio management tool, has shared a monthly dashboard of activities and projects with business leaders, boosting alignment between IT projects and business strategy.

 Prioritizing projects effectively is essential for aligning IT project management with business strategies.
-When considering how projects align with broader business goals, IT project managers should apply various techniques and KPIs that balance value, complexity, business impact, and the resources required.
+IT project managers should apply various techniques and KPIs that balance value, complexity, business impact, and the resources required.
 These techniques help decision-makers determine which initiatives will most directly contribute to the organization’s long-term objectives while managing risk and ensuring a sustainable workload.

 Common priority evaluation methods and tool include:

 When it comes to Agile for IT project and portfolio management, the options are anything but limited.
-The “Agile” bucket encompasses an array of frameworks, including Scrum, Kanban, and Lean, that can be used individually (or advantageously combined) depending on the project scope, team, and business needs.
+The “Agile” bucket encompasses an array of frameworks, including Scrum, Kanban, and Lean, that can be used individually depending on the project scope, team, and business needs.

 That said, IT PMOs and CIOs shouldn’t limit themselves to Agile processes.
 Hybrid methods blending Waterfall and Agile methodologies have actually gained traction with business-oriented IT leaders.
 For instance, a company might use Waterfall for planning the larger phases of a project, while adopting Agile to iteratively develop the product within each stage.

-To help you develop your IT strategy, a robust project portfolio management (PPM) tool can effectively manage Agile, Waterfall, and hybrid projects all in one place.
-For example, a large utility firm has used Planisware Enterprise to effectively combine Agile, SAFe, and Waterfall methodologies.
+To help you develop your IT strategy, a robust project portfolio management (PPM) tool can effectively manage projects of all types, all in one place—as in the example of a large utility firm who effectively combined Agile, SAFe, and Waterfall methodologies.

 Additionally, a good PPM tool should seamlessly integrate with third-party applications, such as Jira and MS Teams, providing visibility into work outside the PPM solution.